abdu61/Hotely/README.md

 - <b>Performance Analytics:</b>
 As a hotel manager, I want access to performance analytics and reports, such as occupancy rates, revenue generated, and popular room types.
 This will aid in decision-making, allowing me to optimize pricing strategies and allocate resources effectively.

+## Development Status:
+ #### ACTIVE DEVELOPMENT  - middle of development of beta
+- The system has reached the end of its basic design and initial functionality.
+- The project is still being put into action, though.
+However, the entire project will be attempted to be implemented by developers and other contributors who are willing to join us.
+- Up until the completion of the project, each implemented function will be published to the repository

+## Downloads:
+- <b>Node.js:</b>Its a Javascript runtime environment that is required to run ionic .
+Link: https://nodejs.org/en/download/
+- <b>Ionic CLI:</b> Ionic projects can be created, built, and executed using the Ionic command-line interface.
+Using your terminal or command prompt, type the following command to install it: npm install -g ionic
+- <b>Firebase CLI:</b> Using the command line, users can communicate with Firebase services through the Firebase command-line interface.
+Using your terminal or command prompt, type the following command to install it: npm install -g firebase-tools
+- <b>Git:</b> Git is a version control that we use to track and collaborate project.
+Link: https://git-scm.com/downloads

+## Version Control and Bug Tracking

+## Communication Channels:
+As for any project communication is one of the backbones of the project.
+And we use mainly two platforms **Github issues** and **Discord**.
+-	GitHub Issues: This is a built-in feature of GitHub that allows users to report bugs, request features, ask questions, and provide feedback on a project.
+GitHub Issues can be organized with labels, milestones, and projects, and can be linked to pull requests and commits.
+GitHub Issues are suitable for conversations that are related to the code and need to be tracked and resolved.

+-	Discord: This is a chat and voice platform that allows users to create and join servers for various topics and communities.
+Discord can be integrated with GitHub using webhooks, bots, or services like Zapier to send notifications, updates, and commands for a project.
+We use Discord for every other communication including quick chat, future builds, more detailed interaction etc.

+## Documentation
+#### Pre-Requisites
+Before you start working on the HMA, you need to have the following tools and accounts:
+-	GitHub Account
+-	A Code Editor of your choice, such as VSCode
+-	Web Browser
+-	NODE.js and Ionic Framework installed in your PC
+-	Added Plus is Discord (Our Communication Platform)
+-	Account in firebase.
+As we use Firebase as our Database

+#### Set-Up:
+-	Clone or download the open source Ionic app repository from GitHub to your local machine.
+-	Open the app folder in your code editor and run npm install to install the dependencies.
+-	Create a file named firebase.config.ts in the src/environments folder and copy the Firebase configuration object from your Firebase project settings into it
+-	Run ionic serve to launch the app in your browser.
+You should see the app homepage to login/create account.

+#### Tutorial:
+To book a Hotel with the app. follow this steps:
+-	Login into App if not already done
+-	Click Hotels in the Tab Bar (Default View)
+-	Select from the hotel displayed or search with filters
+-	Select Date and How many Guests.
+It will show the availability and price for the stay.
+-	Click Book and Add Personal information such as Name and Contact Number.
+And select payment method.
+Then Click Confirm
+-	You will get a receipt and confirmation mail for the same.

+#### Known Issues:
+This document is incomplete and may contain errors or inaccuracies.
+Some of the known issues are:
+-	The App does not have any security validation
+-	The App have issues with adapting to Tablet Screens

+## Developer Guidelines:
+This document provides best practices for developing, testing, and deploying the Hotel Management Application(HMA) on our GitHub.
+Whether you are beginner or experienced we got you covered on how to contribute to our Project.

+#### Code Style and Formatting:
+The HMA uses following languages:
+-	HTML, CSS and JavaScript
+-	Angular and Ionic Components

+#### We use the following coding practice:
+-	Format code with consistent spaces and indents.
+Use a tool like [Prettier] to do it automatically.
+-	End statements with semicolons and avoid auto-insertion.
+-	Name variables, functions, and classes clearly and descriptively.
+Use camelCase for variables and functions, and Pascal Case for classes.
+-	Use single quotes for strings, unless you need double quotes for interpolation or escaping.
+-	Use strict equality operators (=== and !==) to compare values, unless you need type coercion.
+-	Enclose code blocks with braces ({}).
+Put the opening brace on the same line as the statement, and the closing brace on a new line.
+-	Comment your code to explain its logic and purpose, especially if it is complex or not obvious.
+Use // for single-line comments and /* … */ for multi-line comments.
+-	Use modern JavaScript features, such as let, const, arrow functions, template literals, and destructuring.

+#### Branching and Merging:
+The HMA uses ‘GitFlow’ workflow The Main Branches are:
+-	main/master: Stable and production-ready code.
+Only authorized developers can merge into it.
+-	feature: New features or enhancements.
+Each feature has its own branch, named as feature/<feature-name>, from develop.
+-	bugfix: Bugs or errors.
+Each bugfix has its own branch, named as bugfix/<bug-id>, from develop.
+-	hotfix: Critical bugs or issues in master.
+Each hotfix has its own branch, named as hotfix/<hotfix-id>, from master.

+When you finish a feature or a bugfix, create a pull request to merge into develop.
+The pull request should have a clear title and description, and a reviewer to approve it.

+#### Testing and Debugging:
+-	Test your app with unit, end-to-end, and manual tests.
+Use tools like [Jasmine], [Protractor], or [Cypress] to write and run tests.
+Follow the [Arrange-Act-Assert] pattern and use code coverage tools.
+-	Debug your app with browser dev tools, such as [Chrome DevTools] or [Safari Web Inspector], or code editors, such as [Visual Studio Code].
+Use commands like [ionic serve], [ionic cordova run], [ionic capacitor run], [ionic doctor], and [ionic monitor] to run and debug your app on different platforms and devices.

+#### Deployment and Maintenance:
+We use tools and services to build, test, and deploy your app on different platforms and devices, such as:
+-	<b>Appflow:</b> A cloud-based service to generate web and native builds, push live updates, publish to app stores, and automate the process.
+-	<b>Ionic Advisory:</b> A service to get expert help and guidance for your Ionic development.
+Get tailored recommendations, active maintenance, and access to Ionic experts.